postsent/postsent.github.io/_posts/jeykll/2021-12-28-jupyter-book.md

 ---
-title: Jupyter notebook page
+title: Jupyter book page
 date: 2021-12-28
 categories:
   - Jekyll
-toc: true
-toc_sticky: true
 last_modified_at: 2021-12-28
+excerpt: Usage on the powerful Jupyter book (instead of the Blog theme - Jekyll)
 ---

 # Notes